 Restart the game

 The more your kid plays, the easier it’ll be for them to point out their own mistakes.
-Like most things, learning is a journey and throughout the game, your kid will absorb your training tips.
-And at the same time, they’ll probably be losing.
+When playing with your child, they’ll probably lose… a lot.
 Defeat in checkers is sometimes a long and boring battle, so don’t be afraid to cut a game short and restart.
-Playing a losing game can be a learning opportunity, but it can also be a bit pointless, especially when your kiddo has learned from their mistakes.
-So be prepared to toss matches so your child can use what they’ve learned and apply it in a new game where they will be more confident and a better opponent.
-However, you can keep a game going if there’s still space for them to use their new understanding or you can scrap it and give them a fresh start.
+Playing a losing game can be a learning opportunity, but it can also be pointless, especially when your kiddo has already learned from their mistake.
+Don’t be afraid to toss a match so your child can use what they’ve learned in a new game.

 Checkers Game Downloads

-Between COVID-19 and social distancing, many are turning to the internet for their game night fixes.
-If you’re looking for an app to play checkers on, we’ve gathered several free downloads that’ll let you play until your heart’s content.
+Between COVID-19 and social distancing, many are turning to the internet for their game night fun.
+If you’re looking for a checkers app, we’ve gathered several free downloads that’ll let you play until your heart’s content.

-Checkers: This download has a 4.2 rating and ten-levels of difficulty.
-They also provide rules and guidelines within the app to help with any questions you may have about the game.
+Checkers: This download has a 4.2 rating and 10 levels of difficulty.
+It provides rules within the application to help answer questions you may have about the game.